 Who Will Use This the Most: XSW-D is very easy to transport and setup, so it can be used by anyone, especially by those who need to travel to live performances often.

-Bottom Line: Sennheiser XSW-D pedalboard set is beautifully made wireless guitar set that is capable of delivering amazing sound quality, while not completely draining your wallet at the same time.
+Bottom Line: Sennheiser XSW-D pedalboard set is a beautifully made wireless guitar set that is capable of delivering amazing sound quality, while not completely draining your wallet at the same time.
 It is also very simple to set up, which makes it quite popular amongst both professional and casual players.

 11. Getaria GWS-8